MicrosoftDocs/customer-insights/ci-docs/engagement-insights/glossary.md

 A metric is a quantifiable measurement of data used to track or assess a process.
 Page views and average time spent on site are examples of relevant metrics.

-## Prediction

-Predictions help you better understand what customers are interested in purchasing.
-They can also help organizations improve business revenue and build customer loyalty through personalization and engagement.
-For example, using your own data, you can create predictions for what products your customers are likely to purchase in the future.

 ## Real-time usage

 Real-time usage provides an overview of current activity in your mobile app that automatically refreshes every minute.
 Use real-time usage to monitor the number of users and sessions currently active in your app and the top screen views.

 ## Refined event

 A refined event is a virtual view of a base event filtered by specific properties of the data.
 Use refined events to simplify a base event for export or to remove properties from an event that aren't necessary for exposure or export.
 See also *base event*.

-## Relationships

-Relationships connect entities to define a graph of your data when entities share a common identifier, or a foreign key.
-You can reference foreign keys from one entity to another.
-Relationship-connected entities enable you to define segments and measures based on multiple data sources.

 ## Report